Akshay-Jayan3/Hoot/README.md

 # Build the Application
 npm electron:package:win (for Windows users)
-An App folder will be created which will have a hoot.exe file which can be installed on your device.
+An App folder will be created which will have a Hoot.setup.exe file which can be installed on your device.
 ```

 ## Features <a name="Features"></a>